 Here’s a fantastic video showing off quality tempura in a 12-course meal!

 Let’s dive into the ingredients that go into tempura, and then the batter used to make the golden crisp.

 Common Tempura Ingredients

 The exciting thing about tempura is you can dip nearly anything in the batter and fry it.
 So the list of ingredients could be massive.

 I’m only going to show off a few of the most popular ingredients found in Japan.
 If you’d like to see more, check out this article here.

 Ebi (えび) — this is shrimp (prawns).
 The shrimp usually have the head removed and sliced to prevent them from curling up when fried.

-Shrimp is probably the most popular tempura ingredient.
+Shrimp is probably the most famous tempura ingredient.

 Why is tempura shrimp so long?
 Why doesn’t it curl?

 Before cooking the shrimp are cut in a zig-zag pattern top and bottom, then stretch a little, so they lay flat, but are thinner and longer as a result.